-The disparity between the women and their male counterpart in accessing to basic Information and Communications Technologies (ICTs) may have been identified as a huge constraint in Nigeria's become major economic bloc the African quest in sub-region.
-Traditionally, due to the role of women in many cultures in Nigeria, they have faced several challenges when it comes to starting a business or taking a leading role in corporate organizations.
+The disparity between the women and their male counterpart in accessing to basic Information and Communications Technologies (ICTs) may have been identified as a huge constraint in Nigeria's major economic become bloc in the African sub-region. quest to a Traditionally, due to the role of women in many cultures in Nigeria, they have faced several challenges when it comes to starting a business or taking a leading role in corporate organizations.
 As found in many other African countries, Nigeria holds conservative values and traditional customs in undertaking business activities.
 Entrepreneurial roles, including those in corporate institutions have long been recognized to be an occupation for men, stemming from the fact that men play the role of heads of the home.
 Prevailing traditional beliefs create barriers for women who aspire to become entrepreneurs.
-Coupled with this, the responsibilities required of a woman as a mother as well as lack of access to funds also constitutes challenges to women being on equal ground with men in the entrepreneurial landscape 17.
+Coupled with this, the responsibilities required of a woman as a mother as well as lack of access to funds also constitutes challenges to women being on equal ground with men in the entrepreneurial landscape17.